andrew1k3/ray-tracing-spheres/README.md

-# Ray Tracing 3D Visualizer
+# Ray Tracing 3D Renderer

 A simple ray tracing algorithm that renders a 3D world with spheres and lighting.